matloff/fasteR/README.md

 learning.
 There will be occasional **Your Turn** sections, in which you the learner must devise and try your own variants on what has been presented.
-Sometimes the tutorial will be give you some suggestions, but even then, you should cook up your own variants to try.
+Sometimes the tutorial will be give you some suggestions, but even then, you should cook up your own variants to try.  <span style="color:red">
+Remember:  You get out what you put in!</span>  The more actively you work the **Your Turn** sections, the more powerful you will be as an R coder.

 ## Table of Contents